rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setTopmost"></a>
 ## *setTopmost*

 Sets whether the specified client appears above all other clients on the display.

 ### Events

- No Events.
+No Events

 ### Parameters